 Retirement is not a destination; it's a journey—often a lengthy and adventurous journey.
 Some retirees find this out the hard way when dividends from their investment portfolios and even Social Security no longer meet their income needs.

 Pushing through the revolving door from retirement back to work is not quite as simple as it sounds.
 If you are driven to work doing something you love, then go for it.
 However, if you are deciding whether a revolving door retirement makes sense for you, be aware, there may be tax consequences, Social Security consequences, and increased spending on your part.
 Here's what you should consider before going back to work in retirement.

-If you have been out of the working world for a few years, you may not recall how you used to spend getting dressed for the office, getting there and back, and eating and drinking while there.
-Expenses for things like clothing, commuting costs and meals eaten out of the house can add up quickly, so be sure to weigh them against your potential income.
+If you have been out of the working world for a few years, you may not recall how much you used to spend getting dressed for the office, commuting there and back, and eating and drinking while there.
+Expenses for things like clothing, commuting costs, and meals eaten out of the house can add up quickly, so be sure to weigh them against your potential income.
 Or consider finding a work-at-home or close-to-home job where these factors are not relevant or will not significantly cut into the income you earn.

 If animals or other people have come to rely on your daily care, you may also have to pay for a surrogate, such as a dog walker or day nurse.

 Income Tax Considerations

 The other side effect of increasing your income is potentially bumping yourself into a higher income tax rate.
 Remember, one of the benefits of taking distributions from a 401(k) or IRA in retirement is that you are likely in a lower income-tax bracket and therefore paying less tax.
 Earning a ton of income in your retirement years can impact your tax rate and how much you pay for retirement account distributions.

 Social Security Considerations

 If you started receiving Social Security early and go back to work within a year, you can stop receiving benefits, pay back the year's worth of benefits, and regain the opportunity to get full benefits later on.